AkifOzcelik/AFK_XP_Grinder/README.md

 ### The .exe File

 1. Run the .exe as admin.
 Ignore any warnings from your antivirus (if anything comes up), or the program may not work.
 (It has the same code as `v2.py`.)
-2. Make sure you are in the game window.
-3. To stop the script, long-press the `J` key.
+2. To stop the script, press the `J` key.
-4. And you are done!
+3. And you are done!

 ### The .py File